virteal/l8/README.md

   Message queues are useful to synchronize a consumer and a producer:

-    .in                 -- a "can get()" promise, alias for .promise .out                -- a "can put()" promise
+    .in                 -- a "can get()" promise,
+    .promise            -- alias for .in
+    .out                -- a "can put()" promise
     .get()              -- pause current task until queue is not empty, get msg .tryGet()           -- get msg when one is available, don't block